StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/Actions/Extensions.md

-# Extensions for IAction Collections
+# 🧩Extensions for IAction Collections

 The **Extensions** class provides utility methods for working with collections of `IAction` instances.
 These extensions allow batch operations on multiple actions, simplifying invocation patterns.